Assistance programs Bonneville County

 - For more details on their services, read more Idaho Falls Community Outreach Center.

 One of the programs available is known as FREEMED.
 The program will assist low income as well as uninsured low to moderate income clients.
 This eligible individuals can receive low or free prescription medicines from brand name manufacturers patient assistance programs.
 There are approximately 270 programs offering more than 3000 drugs as part of this prescription programs.
-Click here to learn more on patient assistance programs.
+Click here to learn more on prescription medications from patient assistance programs.
 Or call St. Vincent De Paul, Idaho Falls at (208) 528-6337.

-Bonneville County food banks and pantries
+Bonneville County food banks, groceries and pantries

 Some of the churches, non-profits, and charities to call for food are Banco de Camida "Mana", Mana Food Pantry at (208) 524-5442, the Idaho Falls Community Food Bank (phone (208) 604-3265), and also the City of Refuge at (208) 552-5575.